pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-image-get.hbs.md

-# Tanzu insight image get
+# tanzu insight image get

-Get image by digest.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight image get` to get an image by digest.

 ## <a id='synopsis'></a>Synopsis